eliseomartelli/eliseomartelli.it/data/blog/2025-04-14-updates-from-last-week.md

 ---

-Since I started browsing [minifeed.net](https://minifeed.net) more frequently, I’ve found myself reading more and more articles and subscribing to more RSS feeds.
+Since I started browsing [minifeed.net](https://minifeed.net) more frequently, I've found myself reading more and more articles and subscribing to more RSS feeds, this also makes me feel more connected to the indie web.

 Today, I came across this excerpt from [thejaymo.net](https://thejaymo.net/2025/04/10/marking-the-occasion-100425/)’s blog that truly resonates with me: